Nirayuki/rust/README.md

 ## Goals -----------------------------------

-My goals in this monorepo is to create a game if rust, create a web application with rust and even more create a desktop application with rust.
+My goals in this monorepo is to create a game with rust, create a web application with rust and even more create a desktop application with rust.

 ## My knowldges ------------------------------